TomNicholas/FROST/README.md

 A source of new data (the satellite) causes the NASA dataset to be updated.
 A notification of this update is broadcast to it's dependent datasets.
 A re-computation of these dependents is triggered, and updated versions of each written out.

+**Q: Where are the computations which create the new versions of each dataset running?**

+A: Not within the FROST network - the compute task deployments are deliberately separate.
+Those spinning cogs in the GIF are just meant to indicate some task running somewhere that was triggered by a notification sent via FROST, and will publish an update to FROST once the task is complete.
+(The tasks could even be manual - i.e. a human receives a notification telling them to look at the updated upstream data before deciding how to update their derived dataset.)
+The compute layer is an area where platform providers could innovate and compete - they could provide something like Github Actions but for automatically updating datasets instead of updating codebases.
+But their solutions should be quite general - being too prescriptive as to how these computations must be done will discourage people from using the network.

 **Q: Why is Icechunk/Iceberg such a big deal?**

 A: [Icechunk](https://icechunk.io/) is the biggest thing since [Zarr](https://zarr.dev/).
 In case you've been living under a rock, or more sympathetically if “Serverless ACID Transactional Array Database” doesn’t mean anything to you (it didn’t to me when I first read it either), let me summarize the implications: